Particle production in a bouncing universe: Particle production in cosmology

 To compute particle production at a later time $T\geq t_{0}$, the Hamiltonian's instantaneous eigenstates $\psi^{n}_{k}(t)$ are required.
 These are computed from the eigenstates at time $t = t_{0}$ via the adiabatic approximation for simplicity.
 Then, average particle number in $\psi_{k}$ at time $t=T$ is

 which evaluates to

 with

 see \cite{HusSin2, Mah071, Mah072} for details.
-As expected, at $t=0$,
+As expected, at $t=t_0$,

-Using this proposal, cosmological particle production in the vacuum of a quantum field can be computed at all times.
-We will apply this to the contracting and expanding universes described by \eqref{excon} in addition to the bouncing universe given by \eqref{eq:BouUni}.
-(We set $\tilde{p}_{\phi}$ equal to $1$ in the simulations.)
+Using this proposal, cosmological particle production in the vacuum of a quantum field can be computed at any arbitrary time.
+For application of this proposal to studying particle production in an asymptotically flat universe described by $a(t)\sim \tanh(t)$, and a radiation dominated universe with $a(t)=t^{\frac{1}{2}}$, see \cite{HusSin2}.